-Gen 24.61-65 And Rebekah arose, and her damsels, and they rode upon the camels, and followed the man: and the servant took Rebekah, and went his way.
-62 And Isaac came from the way of the well Lahai-roi; for he dwelt in the south country.
-63 And Isaac went out to meditate in the field at the eventide: and he lifted up his eyes, and saw, and, behold, the camels were coming.
-64 And Rebekah lifted up her eyes, and when she saw Isaac, she lighted off the camel.
-65 For she had said unto the servant, What man is this that walketh in the field to meet us?
-And the servant had said, It is my master: therefore she took a veil, and covered herself.
+Gen 24.61-65 Then Rebekah and her young women arose and rode on the camels and followed the man.
+Thus the servant took Rebekah and went his way.
+Now Isaac had returned from Beer-lahai-roi and was dwelling in the Negeb.
+And Isaac went out to meditate in the field toward evening.
+And he lifted up his eyes and saw, and behold, there were camels coming.
+And Rebekah lifted up her eyes, and when she saw Isaac, she dismounted from the camel and said to the servant, "Who is that man, walking in the field to meet us?"
+The servant said, "It is my master."
+So she took her veil and covered herself.